 - The MSX2 game, also known as Vampire Killer.

 - The arcade game, also known as Haunted Castle.

 - The SNES game, also known as Super Castlevania IV.

 - The Sharp X68000 game.

 - Should developers of sound drivers be credited in the bob?
 (TODO: Examples) We obviously don't want to credit Nintendo, Sega, or Technopop for every use of N-SPC, SMPS, or GEMS, but just about any other sound driver should be noteworthy enough if it has a verified developer who is not the developer of the platform on which the game runs.
-(TODO: Amend this rule so that GEMS doesn't need a special exception.)
+(TODO: Amend this rule so GEMS does not need to be treated as an exception.)

 - Are arbitrary-code-execution exploits such as those used in these tool-assisted speedruns considered valid content for the Bugs namespace?
 (Per my understanding of existing site rules, exploits that require a save file to be modified outside of the game itself are not to be considered.)